xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab04/Lab04-Extending-Teams-lab-instructions/08-Exercise-7-Creating-a-bot-in-Microsoft-Teams.md

 ### Create the resource group

-The resource group and the service plan aren't strictly necessary, but they allow you to conveniently release the resources you create.
+The resource group and the service plan aren't strictly necessary but they allow you to conveniently release the resources you create.
 This is good practice for keeping your resources organized and manageable.

 1. In your browser, sign into the [Azure portal](https://ms.portal.azure.com/).